• Skip to main content

 Instructions

-1. Mix all the ingredients together in a large glass bowl.
+1. Mix all the marinade ingredients together in a large glass bowl.

 2. Place the chicken wings in the bowl and mix with the sauce until the wings are thoroughly covered.

-3. Leave in the refrigerator to marinade for a few hours or even up to 24 hours.
+3. Place the bowl in the refrigerator to marinade for at least 4 hours (and up to 24 hours).

 5. Serve and enjoy.
 Be sure to eat every bit of the skin.
 Chicken fat is good for you!